 The cybersecurity grants supports projects focusing on practical solutions around network resiliency and security.
 Project proposals must include an implementation component.
-Applicants can apply for up to 30,000 AUD based on a project proposal that includes a realistic timeframe and a detailed budget.
-For 2017, the total grant availability in the cybersecurity category will be AUD 30,000.
-The grant is open to all relevant topics of interest around network resiliency and security, focused on one or more of the following areas:
+Applicants can apply for up to 23,000 USD based on a project proposal that includes a realistic timeframe and a detailed budget.
+One grant will be allocated for 2018 under this category.

 - Naming: Innovative approaches to DNSSEC that enhance user confidence in Internet-based services.